josepot/josepot.github.io/source/_posts/2014-10-14-creating-groupby-filter-angularjs.markdown

 There is only one small inconvenience though: **memory**.
-If this technique is used with a large `Array` of objects and many changes are made to it (i.e. add/remove items and/or filter the Array before grouping it), then, every time that the Array changes, the `memoizeFactory` will serialize it.
+If this technique is used with a large `Array` of objects and many changes are made to it (i.e. add/remove items and/or filter the Array before grouping it), then, every time that the Array changes, the `memoized` function will serialize it.
 And it will then store that as the `key` of the cache used for 'memoizing' the result of the 'groupBy' function.